Pierre-Lannoy/wp-keys-master/README.md

 * display passwords statistics - see `wp help apwd analytics` for details.

 For a full help on WP-CLI commands in Keys Master, please [read this guide](WP-CLI.md).

+> __Keys Master__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 __Keys Master__ is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.